Written by Liam and Aoife!

-When we saw him again, he looked around the sitting room where we’d watched TV and played board games and told jokes and said, ‘Where am we?’
+When we saw Dad again, he looked around the sitting room where we’d watched TV and played board games and told jokes and lived all our life and said, ‘Where am we?’

 I cried out.
 Aoife screamed in rage.
 It wasn’t fair!
 We’d done all the three challenges as agreed!
-Where were his memories?
+Had we failed this one?!

 Hearing movement, we turned.
 The double doors were open to an unlit kitchen.
 Something was standing in the shadows.
 Something tall.
-Something holding a giant with a glinting, sharp metal nib.
+Something holding a giant spear like pen with a glinting, sharp metal nib.
 Something with only darkness where its face should be.

-Dad pulled a blanket over his head with fear, I walked towards it and shouted, ‘Story Thief!
+Dad cried out and pulled a blanket over his head.
+I was angry not scared.
+I walked towards it and shouted, ‘Story Thief!
 Keep your promise!

-Aoife jointed me and roared, ‘Give us back our Dad!’
+Aoife joined me and roared, ‘Give us back our Dad!’